 Ginny chewed her lip for a moment, but the furrows on her forehead disappeared.

 "That's true.
-We'll take our time, okay, love?
+We'll take our time, okay.
 I know we'll make the right decision."

 Ginger had arrived at Holyhead on the day of their tryouts with an obsolete broom that her brother had "found" for her, but her toughness and natural ability had won her the last open spot on the squad.
 Now she and Ginny were the Second and First Chasers, and their talents had led the Harpies to two consecutive British and Irish League championships; they were about to make it a hat-trick if they beat Kenmare later in the week.

-Ginny shook hands and took pats on the back from the rest of the players and coaches who were gathered around, and she and Ginger went into the locker room to change into their practice robes.
+Ginny took pats on the back from the rest of the players and coaches, and she and Ginger went into the locker room to change into their practice robes.

 "Where's Gwenog?"
 Ginny asked.
 "I didn't see her."

 "She's already out at the pitch.
 I guess she's used to it," Ginger laughed.
 "But, Gin, I never thought I'd see a day like this.
 I'm so 'appy for you.
 'Ow did 'Arry feel?"

 "He was the one who saw it in the papers and showed it to me."
 She looked around; nobody else was in the locker room, but she lowered her voice.
 "I'm resigning from the team as soon as the tournament's over.
 We're going to try to have a baby.
 Keep it to yourself, okay?"

 Surprise followed by chagrin appeared on Ginger's face.
 "Well, that's bigger news than gettin' picked for the National team.
 Bugger me, Gin, 'ow're we gonna win another championship without you?"
 Then she smiled.
 "Merlin, what am I sayin'?
 Congratulations!
 That's wonderful!"